RameshAditya/Resume/README.md

 -----------------------------------------------------------------------------------------------------------------

 ## PROJECTS
+* **Code Faster** (April 2018) Developed a sublime text 3 plugin that used the codeforces API to scrape an algorithmic problem statement of an ongoing contest off the website (www.codeforces.com) and directly paste it into the text editor, for convenience and speed. | Python, JSON, BeautifulSoup

+* **I love XKCD** (April 2018) Developed a slack bot that scraped comics off the XKCD Comics website and sent XKCD comics to a slack channel when requested. | Python, JSON

+* **Ping Lock** (March 2018) Designed an IoT system for intruder detection using ultrasonic sensors and alerted the user via the Slack App using their API. | Python, Arduino

-* **Diction-based Text Analytics for Speaker Prediction** (Dec 2017) Developed an algorithm that trains on a set of conversations, mapping idiolects of speakers to probabilistically predict the speaker of the unseen data. | Python
+* **Diction-based Text Analytics for Speaker Prediction** (Feb 2018) Developed an algorithm that trains on a set of conversations, mapping idiolects of speakers to probabilistically predict the speaker of the unseen data. | Python

 * **Sherlock Holmes & Markov Chains** (Nov 2017) Implemented a markov chain, trained on Sherlock Holmes novels, predicted new paragraphs of content and tweeted the generated content via a Twitter Bot. | Python, Tweepy

 * **Light Me Up** (Nov 2017 - Present) Implemented an emotion recognition algorithm with accuracy of 78% & changed the ambient lighting color of the room using an Arduino Uno. | OpenCV, Python, Arduino

 * **PetPal (HackHarvard’17)** (October 2017).
 Android app that sends image, location credentials to Firebase database, and marks location on a world map, to ID locations of lost animal sightings.
 Android, Node.js, JavaScript, Firebase, HTML, CSS, Google Maps API (Marker Clustering + Reverse Geocoding), Google Cloud Platform

 * **Web WhatsApp Bot** (July 2017).
 Designed a bot that automated the process of greeting selected contacts with “Good Morning” messages over Web WhatsApp on a daily basis.
 Python, Selenium

 * **Tic Tac Toe Bot** (June 2017).
 Designed an AI that never loses in a game of Tic-Tac-Toe (Noughts and Crosses) that plays in a deterministic manner and uses a backtracking, depth-optimized minimax algorithm.
 C++

 * **Dynamic Hybrid Data Grid** (March 2017).
 Developed a data structure that facilitated realtime R/W of data into a grid, and brought average search complexity down from O(n) to O(√n) by 2D maneuvering.
 C++
 -----------------------------------------------------------------------------------------------------------------